rouquetp/GenFlow/README.md

 - `-o [dir]` : Specifies the working directory (mandatory argument).
 - `-h` : Displays help information about the available options.

+### Sample Sheet Creation ✍️📝

+The pipeline include a SampleSheet creation tool to prepare your analysis.
+There are few informations you need to know before this step :
+1. The location of your raw data (input)
+Ex : `path/to/raw/data`
+⚠️ If your data directory is located inside your working directory (e.g., `NGS_analysis/data`), use `data` as the relative path; otherwise, provide the absolute path.
+2. The identifier of your sample (must be unique)
+Ex: If your input files are : 'ATH10293.R1.fastq' and 'ATH10293.R2.fastq', then it is recommanded to select `ATH10293`or `10293`.

 ### Important Notes ⚠️📝✅

-1. Ensure that the sample name does not appear multiple times within the data directory.
-2. If your data directory is located inside your working directory (e.g., `NGS_analysis/data`), use `data` as the relative path; otherwise, provide the absolute path.
-3. **Avoid overwriting inputs**: If an incorrect path or name is entered, use `Ctrl + C` to exit and restart the command rather than editing directly.
+**Avoid overwriting inputs**: If an incorrect path or name is entered, use `Ctrl + C` to exit and restart the command rather than editing directly.

 ### Troubleshooting 🛑🔍

 - **Invalid option error**: Double-check the command syntax.
 - **Missing `SampleSheet.txt`**: The script generates it automatically, but ensure permissions are correct.
-- **Pipeline execution failure**: Verify dependencies and correct path settings.
+- **Pipeline execution failure**: Check that input paths are correct

 ## 3. VarCheck: Prediction Tools' Annotation 🧬🔍